Best of the Fest UK Tour

 At WOFFF we are:

-In 2015 we held our first prototype festival – Short Hot Flush – celebrating women over 50 in film.
-We screened 27 international short films, hosted a panel event and awarded prizes for best animation, best drama and best documentary, as well as a prize for the audience choice award.
+In 2015 we held our first prototype festival – Short Hot Flush.
+We screened 27 international short films, hosted a panel event and awarded prizes for the top four films.

-For a film to be eligible for submission to WOFFF it has follow one of these two simple rules.
-The film has to have a women over 50 at its centre OR have a woman over 50 in the core creative team (writer, director or producer).
-Head over to our submissions page for full details on how to enter your film to Women Over 50 Film Festival.
+Film submissions are open until 15 July 2019.
+For a film to be eligible for submission to WOFFF it has follow this simple rule.
+The film has to have a woman over 50 at its centre on screen OR have a woman over 50 in the core creative team (writer, director or producer).
+Head over to Filmfreeway for full details on how to enter your film to Women Over 50 Film Festival 2019.